Hungary through Hungarian Cinema

 (Car of Dreams - Béla Gaál; People on the Alps – István Szőts)

 The Coalition Years.
 The division of the film studios among the political parties.
 A humanist masterpiece before the nationalization: Somewhere in Europe by Géza Radványi.
 The nationalization.
 The third generation of immigrants: István Szőts and Géza Radványi.
-The fifties.
-Propaganda-films in the stalinist era.
+Communist propaganda films in the fifties.

 (Somewhere in Europe – Géza Radványi)

 After the revolution.
 The détente and the new cultural policy of the Kádár-regime.
 The swinging sixties in Europe and in Hungary.
 New forms, new styles, new waves.
 “Look back in Anger”.
-The trilogy of Miklós Jancsó: The Round-Up, Silence and Cry, The Red and the White).
 The language of flowers and metaphors.
 The ambiguity of past and presence, dreams and reality, memories and facts in the works of Károly Makk.

 Film: Love (Károly Makk)